What is an abstract?

 Maximize the professionalism of your research paper.

-Clean and professional-looking documents lend credibility to your abstract and research paper and help you put your best foot forward.
+Clean and professional-looking documents lend credibility to your abstract and work when writing a research paper and help you put your best foot forward.

 Preserve formatting.

-In addition to a well-written abstract, a well-formatted document encourages people to read it.
+In addition to a well-written abstract, a well-formatted research paper encourages people to read it.
 Make sure to submit a document that prints cleanly and works on any platform so your research isn’t warped or distorted by poor formatting.
-Remove any gaps, get rid of extra spaces, and extract unwanted pages to keep your document length reasonable.
+Remove any gaps, get rid of extra spaces, and extract PDF pages that are unnecessary to keep your document length reasonable.

 Add charts and imagery.